kitao/divsugar/docs/Node.md

 This method is chainable.

 ### `(DivSugar.Node) rotate(angleX, angleY, angleZ)`
-Rotates this node by the specified angles in degrees.
+Rotates this node by the specified `angle`s in degrees.
 This method is chainable.

 ### `(DivSugar.Node) rotateAround(axis, angle)`